ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/tutorials/2-extending-a-basic-site.md

 ##  Modifing the date field

-When creating your Article pages in the CMS, you are given a text box by default.
+**Please note:** As of version 2.4, the DateField type no longer automatically adds a javascript datepicker.
+Your date field will look just like a text field.
 This makes it confusing and doesn't give the user much help when adding a date.

 To make the date field a bit more user friendly, you can add a dropdown calendar, set the date format and add better title.